DrGLDavidson/ACMEresearch/team/index.md

 Apply for Laboratory Technician **coming very soon!**
 Apply for Field Technician **coming in the next couple months**

+**FULLY-FUNDED PHD OPPORTUNITY**
+Join our lab and a diverse cohort of graduate studies through an ARIES Doctoral Training Program.
+You will investigate [Gut microbiome variation in wild birds: Developmental consequences for host traits and fitness](https://www.uea.ac.uk/course/phd-doctorate/phd-gut-microbiome-variation-in-wild-birds-developmental-consequences-for-host-traits-and-fitness-davidsonueaaries26).
+Please contact Gabrielle for more details about the research project and what to include in your application.
+Application deadline 7th January 2026

 # Current members

 {% include section.html %}